 The best part was as soon as I could drive my licensing test, I was able to take my girlfriends for a ride.
 That kept me busy for a while.
 In 1974 I sold the Scramble and upgraded to a Norton 850.
 I decided that I needed to rebel from the line of Honda’s, and I never regretted that decision.
 What a beautiful and sexy bike.
 I loved that bike and rode it from one end of Canada to the other in two different summers.
 In 1974 I rode for two months and over 9000 miles from Winnipeg to St. John’s Newfoundland and back.
 In the summer of 1976, I rode with my new wife from Winnipeg to Vancouver as part of our extended honeymoon.

 I have owned two Honda ST1100 Pan Europeans while living in Bali.
 Back in Canada, I became the proud owner of a Pearl Blue 2004 Honda ST1300 and a Blue and Gold 2008 Suzuki GSX1300R Hayabusa.

 Golden Peregrine Falcon

-Obviously I plan to do a lot more riding in the next 25+ years but in the meantime I still have 20+ years of work before I can retire.
+I plan to do a lot more riding in the next 15+ years, but in the meantime, I still have 05+ years of work before I can retire.
 So I will need to find time every summer (I live in a winter ridden country) to “fit” a ride into my life.
-These blog entries are an attempt to document my rides so I won’t forget where I have been and what I have done.
+These blog entries are an attempt to document my journeys, so I won’t forget where I have been and what I have done.

-By the way, when I say I am riding the “byways” of America I mean the “Americas” including any or all of North and South America as was originally named by the cartographer Mercator in 1538.
+By the way, when I say I am riding the “byways” of America, I mean the “Americas.”
+That includes all of North America and hopefully and South America as initially named by the cartographer Mercator in 1538.

 Continue with Motorcycle Byways